TonyLHansen/atastandings/README.md

 The place standings for each state on the web site show the top 10 people, but you might only be interested in who the first place leaders are.

-* `--maximum-place MAXIMUM-PLACE` limit the output to only those whose place is less than or equal to the specified maximum place.
+* `--maximum-place MAXIMUM-PLACE`, `-p MAXIMUM-PLACE` -- limit the output to only those whose place is less than or equal to the specified maximum place.

 For example, `--maximum-place 1` would print only the first place leaders, and `--maximum-place 4` will print only the top four contenders.